 If the pressure in your tubed tyre is too low, you risk getting a pinch flat, where the inner tube gets trapped between the rim and the tyre casing as you roll over a road or trail imperfection.
 That leads to a puncture with two parallel slits in the tube, also called a snakebite flat.

 So it’s important to pump up your bike’s tyres to the right pressure.
 That will also lessen the chance of sidewall damage, reduce tyre wear, lessen the chance of damage to wheel rims and improve your bike’s handling, which can get squirmy if the pressure is too low.

 Finding the right pressure for you takes a little trial and error, and depends on the terrain you’re riding, your weight and the conditions.
-We’ve got a guide to mountain bike tyre pressure to help you find the right pressure for trail riding.
+We’ve got guides to mountain bike tyre pressure and road bike tyre pressure, to help you find the right number for your riding.

 Tyres will have a recommended pressure range printed on their sidewalls, but you can normally go lower if you’re riding with tubeless tyres because you don’t have the risk of pinch flats (we’ll come on to tubeless).

 Wheel brands will also often have a recommended inflation range for their wheels on their websites.